Traveling for the first time with Ezra sounded 100x more intimidating than it actually was.

 Tips for traveling with a baby:

-- Book morning flights: I’m not talking 6am (unless that is your thing) but a 9am or so flight worked really well for us when we flew out to SF.
-We were able to give Ezra a morning feeding around 6am before he left and we know he is usually his happiest around this time too.
+- Book morning flights: I’m not talking 6am (unless that is your thing) but a 9am or so flight worked really well for us.
+We were able to give Ezra a morning feeding around 6am before he left.
+And we know he is usually his happiest around this time too.
 His morning giggles and smiles made its way on to the plane and for a babe with colic, he was the MVP of that flight.
 Didn’t make a peep the whole way and slept, ate and just chilled in our arms.
 It was the most relaxed I have felt in 3 months I said.
 On the way home, we booked at 2pm flight and since we were on PST and now EST, it got us home very late.
 This was pretty silly on our part and I have no idea why we booked it like that.
 Ezra did well on the flight but it was a bit more challenging than flying there during the morning.
 Plus getting home and settling in at 2am with a baby is not ideal.
 Especially if you are like me and can’t sleep until you are unpacked.

 - Nurse/feed on take off + landing: just like how we are told to chew gum during this time, the babes need to suck too.
 When Ezra has more of a set feeding schedule in the future, I will definitely try to book flight times in the morning that are also close to feeding times so he will eat and my boobs will be full if I am still nursing.
 I waited until the pilot said “flight attendants please be seated for take off” and same for landing until I started nursing Ez.
 Don’t want to risk your boobs not being full anymore if you are delayed a bit on the runway (thank you Emily for that tip!!).